 A black hole with a mass equal to the Earth (0.000003 solar masses) would have an event horizon whose radius was 0.000009 km, or 9 millimeters, or the size of your average American 1¢ penny.

-A black hole with 4 million solar masses, such as Sagittarius A*, the black hole theorized to be at the center of the Milky Way, would have an event horizon whose radius was 12 million km, about a fifth of the orbital radius of Mercury.
+A black hole with 4 million solar masses, such as Sagittarius A*, the black hole known to be at the center of the Milky Way, would have an event horizon whose radius was 12 million km, about a fifth of the orbital radius of Mercurynote .

-Going even further, the largest known black hole in the nearby Universe - the already mentioned one located in the heart of the galaxy M87, that has an estimated mass of 6.4 billion solar masses- would have a radius of 19.2 billion km, larger than our Solar System.
+Going even further, the largest known black hole in the nearby universe, the already mentioned one located in the heart of the galaxy M87, with an estimated mass of 6.4 billion solar masses, would have a radius of 19.2 billion km, larger than our Solar System.

-Further still: The galaxy NGC 4889 contains a supermassive black hole with a mass of at 21 billion solar masses, meaning a radius of 63 billion km, and is at present the largest confirmed black hole in the known universe.
+Further still: The galaxy NGC 4889 contains a supermassive black hole with a mass of 21 billion solar masses, meaning a radius of 63 billion km, and is at present the largest confirmed black hole in the known universe.